Lalawai Hale

 No analysis available

-I searched for hotel rental pool references such as hotel-managed, Hilton pool, or similar programs and found none.
-Because there is also no evidence that STR is allowed, hotel pool participation is set to false.
+I looked for hotel-managed rental pool language such as Hilton pool, hotel program, or similar references and found none.
+Since the remarks do not establish that STR is allowed, this must remain false.

 No analysis available